ckswilliams/modOpenREM/docs/postgresql.rst

 + ``sudo apt-get build-dep python-psycopg2``

 The second command installed a lot of things, at least some of which are necessary for this to work!
+It might be possible to ``sudo apt-get install postgresql-server-dev-9.1`` instead.

 If you are using a virtualenv, make sure you are in it and it is active (``source bin/activate``)